eujinnl/bacharbeit/README.md

 Ensure every claim, data, or statement borrowed from external sources is appropriately cited, adhering to a recognized citation style.

 ## Proofreading
 Ensure your work is free from grammatical errors and typos.
-Consider using tools like Grammarly or LanguageTool.
+Consider using tools like Grammarly or Deepl.

 ## Feedback
 Regularly share drafts with your supervisor and incorporate the feedback.